dbr/tvnamer/readme.md

 ## Bugs?

-Ideally file a ticket on the [tvnamer Lighthouse ticket site](http://dbr.lighthouseapp.com/projects/36049-tvnamer).
-Lighthouse is preferred, but alternatively you can leave a ticket on on tvnamer's [Github Issues page](http://github.com/dbr/tvnamer/issues)
+Please file issues on tvnamer's [Github Issues page](http://github.com/dbr/tvnamer/issues) (older tickets can be found on [Lighthouse](http://dbr.lighthouseapp.com/projects/36049-tvnamer))

 Please make tickets for any possible bugs or feature requests, or if you discover a filename format that tvnamer cannot parse (as long as a reasonably common format, and has enough information to be parsed!), or if you are struggling with the a custom configuration (please state your desired filename output, and what problems you are encountering)